How to (socially) survive a coronavirus quarantine

 The most exciting part about it is that these online friendships can become in-person relationships because you’re chatting with people in your own city.
 Imagine, six months from now you’re at a party and someone asks you and your friend how you first met and your answer is, we were surviving Corona quarantine together in a Virtual Gathering on Panion.
 Hello, 2020!

 It’s probably not a great idea to dive down a rabbit hole imaging the next six months in quarantine since of course, this isn’t going to last forever.
 I’m watching flight prices like a hawk and smiling at the Twitter photos of empty planes.

 I’m going to plan my post-viruscation even if I don’t have any idea of when it can be.
 If I don’t stay positive, how else am I going to stay sane in my windowless apartment?

 I’m going to admit it.
 I’m nervous and a little scared.
 I’m not totally losing it but I’m worried about all this time I’m about to spend alone and indoors.

 If I really need support beyond friends and family there’s always great apps like BetterHelp.
 There are lots of options so it's helpful to use websites that provide reviews like consumersadvocate.org.
 I’m also excited to try some online workouts.

 The Fabulous is my favorite app for mind and body connection.
 It’s got great meditations and workout guides that can help you form and maintain healthy habits.
-The shoebox sized cave I live in is kind of depressing but I’ll be finding space to do their 7-minute morning workout.
-I’m going to invite friends to do it with me so I have virtual company while I’m holding my planks.
+The shoebox-sized cave I live in is kind of depressing but I’ll be finding space to do their 7-minute morning workout.
+I’m going to invite friends to do it with me so I have a virtual company while I’m holding my planks.